Diamko94/rentals1/Business-rules.md

 - Deposit is refunded only if:
   - Unit status is Available
-  - no active Repair_ticket exists
+  - no active RepairTicket exists

 - Deposit is held if:
   - Unit status is Repair
-  - Repair_ticket is active
+  - RepairTicket is active

 - Deposit refund is processed per Line-item independently